idev4u/sample-simple-secure-design-auth/README.md

   Insecure Design
-    with the right creds authentication will be successfully it won't if the creds are wrong tell the user that the username is wrong tell the user that the password is wrong
+    with the right creds authentication will be successfully it won't if the creds are wrong if the user is wrong, tell the user that the username is wrong if the password is wrong, tell the user that the password is wrong

-Finished in 0.00201 seconds (files took 0.09598 seconds to load) 3 examples, 0 failures
+Finished in 0.00179 seconds (files took 0.09639 seconds to load) 3 examples, 0 failures
 ```